AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 ---

+# Dataset Validation

+The generated datasets must be validated before being used in analytics projects.

+Validation should include:

+- Primary key uniqueness
+- Referential integrity
+- Date consistency
+- Customer distribution
+- Product and purchasing behaviour
+- Pricing consistency
+- Quote-to-policy conversion
+- Marketing attribution
+- Campaign timing and seasonality
+- Renewal consistency

+The validation framework is maintained separately from the source datasets and can evolve together with the Wossist ecosystem.

+---

 # Future Dataset Extensions

 The model can be extended with:

-- customer feedback
+- Customer feedback
-- surveys
+- Surveys
-- claims
+- Claims
-- payment history
+- Payment history
-- web interactions
+- Web interactions
-- employee operations data
+- Employee operations data

-Extensions must maintain compatibility with the existing customer lifecycle model.
+Extensions must maintain compatibility with the existing customer lifecycle model and preserve the distinction between source business events and analytically derived information.